emberjs/rfcs/text/0478-tracked-properties-updates.md

 However, there still are two cases where you _will_ need to use them:

 - When accessing and updating plain, undecorated properties on objects
-- When using Ember's `ObjectProxy` class
+- When using Ember's `ObjectProxy` class, or a class that implements the `unknownProperty` function (which allows objects to intercept `get` calls)

 Additionally, you will have to continue using _accessor_ functions for arrays if you want arrays to update as expected.
 These functions are covered in more